Archive for Parent Advice & Support Articles

 Providing service for: Los Angeles, Santa Monica, Pacific Palisades, Malibu, Beverly Hills, Beverly Glen, Culver City, Brentwood, Westwood, Marina Del Rey, Mar Vista, Encino, Sherman Oaks, Topanga Beach and Topanga Canyon, Ocean Park, Hancock Park, West Hollywood.

-A Note From The Santa Monica Family Counselor
+A Note From The Santa Monica Teen & Family Therapist

 I find that many teens use their music, writing, and art to express who they are and what is in their hearts. – Sandra